Particular/Workshop/exercises/02-publish-subscribe/README.md

 Navigate to http://localhost:9090/

-The list of 'Last 10 events' shows that messages have been received from at least one endpoint, but those endpoints are not yet being monitored.
+You'll see an empty dashboard.
+From the menu, click the `Configuration`.
+The `Endpoint Heartbeats` section will show the list of endpoints that we have been using.
+However these endpoints are not yet being monitored.
 To do that, we need to install the monitoring plugin into those endpoints.

 Note: If ServicePulse doesn't seem to be running, or it cannot connect to ServiceControl, verify that both instances are running as Windows services.
 By default, the names of both services begin with "Particular".